Bombing of Sandhurst Road School

 The bombing of Sandhurst Road School occurred during an air raid on Wednesday, 20 January 1943 when the school on Ardgowan Road, Catford, south east London was seriously damaged.
-A German fighter-bomber dropped a 500 kg bomb on the school at 12:30 p.m., killing 38 children (32 killed at the school and 6 more died in hospital) and 6 staff and injuring another 60 people.
+An axis fighter-bomber dropped a 500 kg bomb on the school at 12:30 p.m., killing 38 children (32 killed at the school and 6 more died in hospital) and 6 staff and injuring another 60 people.
 Many were buried for hours under the rubble.

 The attack

-The German attack was part of a raid by 28 Focke-Wulf Fw 190A-4U3 fighter-bombers escorted by Messerschmitt Bf 109 fighters, which took off at noon from an airfield in German-occupied France.
+The axis attack was part of a raid by 28 Focke-Wulf Fw 190A-4U3 fighter-bombers escorted by Messerschmitt Bf 109 fighters, which took off at noon from an airfield in German-occupied France.
 The planes were to attack targets of opportunity in what the Germans called a Terrorangriff ("terror raid").
 The German pilot who attacked the school was Hauptmann Heinz Schumann (born 29 November 1914, killed in action 8 November 1943) from Jagdgeschwader 2.
 He was flying a Focke-Wulf Fw 190A-4 carrying a 500 kg SC500 bomb.
 It is debated whether Schumann deliberately targeted the school, or simply attacked what looked like a large factory (the school was several stories high).
 The report mentions that a large building was targeted and destroyed in the raid and noted it as a block of flats.
 Goss also says that the RAF had bombed Berlin three days before this terror-raid which was a retaliation raid demanded by Hitler.

 Due to inefficiencies of the warning system, the air raid siren had not sounded by the time the German planes arrived.
 Many children were having their lunch and the attack destroyed the area of the school where they were eating.
 Witness reports suggest the attacking planes first flew past the school and then bombed it on a second run.
 Another plane is alleged to have also strafed the playground and local streets.
 In the same raid four barrage balloon sites were destroyed in Lewisham, a large gas holder in Sydenham was set alight, a Deptford power station suffered three direct hits, and the President's House at the Royal Naval College, Greenwich sustained damage.